Overland border crossings suck.

 Well, the geography of Borneo is a little unusual, as Brunei is split up into two slices of land.
 Here’s a photo:

-There’s just one bus each day from Bandar Seri Begawan to Kota Kinabalu, called the Sipitang Express, and it leaves at 8 in the morning.
-We’d bought our tickets several days before our departure date, as they’re slightly cheaper to buy online than on board, and paid 100 MYR (24 USD) each for the trip.
+There’s just one bus running from Bandar Seri Begawan to Kota Kinabalu, called the Sipitang Express; it leaves at 8 in the morning and runs on Tuesdays, Thursdays, and Saturdays.
+I recommend buying your tickets several days before your departure date, as they’re slightly cheaper to buy online than on board.

 There are three ways to get from Bandar Seri Begawan to Kota Kinabalu, 250 miles away.

 The first is flying, which I try to avoid for short distances, if at all possible.
-At $100 for a one-hour flight at the time, it felt like especially poor value for money.
+At $100 for a one-hour flight, it also felt like poor value for money.

-You can also take a ferry from Brunei to the Malaysian island of Labuan, spend three hours having a look around, and then continue onwards by ferry to Kota Kinabalu.
+You can take a ferry from Brunei to the Malaysian island of Labuan, spend three hours having a look around, and then continue onwards by ferry to Kota Kinabalu.
 This would potentially be the most comfortable journey, but would still take most of the day.
-The thought of potential seasickness was enough, though, to have me running for the bus.
+The thought of potential seasickness was enough to put me off, however; I’m particularly sensitive to movement.
+As of late-2023, the ferry is currently not running.

 The Sipitang Express leaves from Jalan MacArthur, directly in front of Joy Guesthouse, and there was a queue of around a dozen people waiting for it, letting us know we were in the right place.